 - Oxygen is unable to get to the brain tissue.

 In addition to medical complications, both drugs and alcohol have psychological effects.
-In addition, the effects of drugs and alcohol can be fatal.
+In addition, the effects can be fatal.

 A detoxification process is usually a three-prong approach.
 The initial approach is the examination.
-This is where blood tests are taken, and medical history is taken.
+This is where blood tests are taken, and medical history is recorded.
 This will help determine what drugs and alcohol are in the blood.
-This will also help determine how much of the drug or alcohol is in the blood, and if there is more than one substance.
+This will also help determine how much of the drug or alcohol is in the blood and if there is more than one substance.

-The next process is to balance or have the patient become stabilized.
-The success of detoxification is not only dependent on the stabilization of the patient, but it is also dependant on the withdrawal process being safe and effective for the patient.
-Sometimes it is necessary for the patient to be prescribed certain medications to help the patient through the withdrawal process.
+The following process is to balance or have the patient become stabilized.
+The success of detoxification depends not only on the stabilization of the patient but also on the withdrawal process is safe and effective for the patient.
+Sometimes the patient must be prescribed certain medications to help the patient through the withdrawal process.
 The medicines help with the withdrawal symptoms as well as avoiding complications.
 Psychiatric care is also introduced to help the patient during the detoxification process.

 What’s Next After Detox?

 Once detox is complete, it’s time to determine the best treatment option for you.
 Detox alone does not cure your addiction; it only breaks you free from physical dependency.
-There is much more to the addiction treatment process.
+There is much more to the alcohol and drug addiction treatment process.

-To determine your best treatment option, you will speak with our team so we can assess your psychiatric and medical conditions.
+To determine your best treatment option, you will speak with someone to assess your psychiatric and medical conditions.
 Ultimately, it is your decision what type of treatment you prefer.
 You will have a few options that can find your personal goals and schedule.

 Partial Care Program